capshaw/capshaw.me/lists.md

 layout: post
 ---

 Below are unrefined lists and notes.
-Everything here is a continuous draft and might make no sense without context.
+Everything here is a continuous draft and might be nonsensical context.
 For slightly more refined writing, see the [Journal](/journal) section.

 <ul>
 {% for list in site.lists %}